chrisguitarguy/Crawl-Rate-Tracker-2/readme.markdown

         return $bots;
     }

 The plugin will take care of the rest.
-[This](http://www.useragentstring.com/) is a good site to identify the variosu user agent strings.
+[This](http://www.useragentstring.com/) is a good site to identify the various user agent strings.
 This means, of course, that you could use this plugin to track things like browser usage.
 That's probably not a great idea -- Google Analytics does that for you anyway.

 License
 -------